-For example, at a load of 1 k Ω and a probe capacity of 13.3 pF, the 3 dB down frequency is about 12 MHz, where the error is 30%.
-If an attenuator were used instead of the multiplier, it would not have this problem because it works with either a fixed 50- Ω load at high frequencies or a 600- Ω at low frequencies.
-Probes cannot select their frequency or load impedance and are thereby more flexible in use, so measurements must be made with consideration, but these multipliers would not have a problem at $50~\Omega$ or $600~\Omega$ either.
+For example, at a load of 1 k Ω and a probe capacity of 13.3 pF, the 3-dB down frequency is about 12 MHz, where the error is 30%.
+If an attenuator were used instead of the multiplier, it would not have this problem because it works with either a fixed load of 50 Ω at high frequencies or 600Ω at low frequencies.
+Probes cannot select their frequency or load impedance and are thereby more flexible in use, so measurements must be made with consideration, but these multipliers would not have a problem at 50 Ω or 600 Ω either.